nodejs/node/doc/guides/using-internal-errors.md

 ## Testing new errors

 When adding a new error, corresponding test(s) for the error message formatting may also be required.
-If the messasge for the error is a constant string then no test is required for the error message formatting as we can trust the error helper implementation.
+If the message for the error is a constant string then no test is required for the error message formatting as we can trust the error helper implementation.
 An example of this kind of error would be: